 The choice between Altitude Qantas or Altitude Rewards is dependent on your personal points earning preference.

-In short, points can be transferred into Malaysia Airlines Enrich and Velocity at a rate of 2 Altitude Rewards points to 1 frequent flyer program point/mile and 2.5 Altitude Rewards points to 1 mile for Cathay Pacific Asia Miles and Singapore Airlines KrisFlyer.
+In short, points can be transferred into Velocity and Malaysia Airlines Enrich at a rate of 2 Altitude Rewards points to 1 frequent flyer program point/mile and 2.5 Altitude Rewards points to 1 mile for Cathay Pacific Asia Miles and Singapore Airlines KrisFlyer.

 There are also a large range of bonus retailers/merchants where you can earn extra points by shopping with them.
 They are worth noting in case you can bump up your points earn.